 We should have python installed on our machine for this tutorial.
-Also, we need to have access for Apache Kafka running on our device or some server.
+Also, we need to have access to Apache Kafka running on our device or some server.
 You can check how to install Apache Kafka on windows.
-Apart from this, we need pythons kafka library to run our code.
+Apart from this, we need python’s kafka library to run our code.
 To fix this, on system run following command

 pip install kafka

 Let us start creating our own Kafka Producer.
 We have to import KafkaProducer from kafka library.
 We also need to give broker list of our Kafka server to Producer so that it can connect to the Kafka server.
 We also need to provide a topic name to which we want to publish messages.
 That is the minimal configuration that we need to give to create a Producer.